 As the recent merger continues to bed in, WREDA will continue to regularly review its internal processes.
 Improving practices, removing duplication, and finding efficiencies will be an ongoing focus area for WREDA.
+We will work from improved CRM systems and have a common and consistent approach to project management and delivery.

-It is envisaged that monetary savings that are made from these efficiencies will be redeployed within WREDA and allocated to programmes of activity consistent with our goals of growing Wellington's economy.
+Monetary savings that will be targeted from these efficiencies and redeployed within WREDA and allocated to existing or new programmes of activity consistent with our goals of growing Wellington's economy.

-During the review of its processes and to ensure optimum efficiency and effectiveness, WREDA will consider the use of Councils' shared services programmes.
+Continual review of processes will ensure optimum efficiency and effectiveness; WREDA will consider the use of Councils' shared services programmes and any other opportunities that will enable WREDA to increase its activities.